AdwaithRK/Sort_header/README.md

 g++ main.cpp  --->if sort.h and main.cpp are in the same folder
 g++ -I /path/to/sort main.cpp   --->if main.cpp and sort.h are in different folders

-#future work
+# future work

 Planning to add Radix sort.
 Other are welcome to suggest and add.
-If a bug arises please inform and correct
+ If bugs arises please inform and correct